localpreservation/localpreservation.github.io/2016-ncptt-media-grant.md

 permalink: /2016-ncptt-media-grant/
 ---

-We are at step 4 in our guide to applying for grants.

 ## How to apply for a grant

 This guide assumes that you have a project first—which is a good idea.
 Coming up with a project just for a grant is not always a bad idea but it can cause problems—especially for small organizations.